-Will Wallace, UD Class of 2023 finance and business analytics double major, is the Co-founder and Vice President of the Private Markets Club (PMC) at the Lerner College.
-Wallace shared why he joined PMC, what makes this group unique and more!
+Will Wallace, Class of 2023 finance major with a minor in business analytics, is the co-founder and president of the Private Markets Club at Lerner College.
+Wallace shared why he joined the Private Markets Club, what makes this group stand out and how to get involved!

 Lerner: When and why did you choose to join this student group?